devadvance/devadvance.github.io/_posts/2019-05-02-digging-into-kiosk-touch-input.md

 ---
-layout: 2018design-post
+layout: post
 title: Digging into Kiosk Touch Input
+image: /images/posts/2019-05-02_1.pn
 ---

 # Digging into Kiosk Touch Input

-## Or, getting in touch with the input pipeline 👈
+**Or, getting in touch with the input pipeline 👈**

 {% if page.date %}{{ page.date | date: "%A, %B %-d, %Y" }}{% endif %}